 RR: For most people in their life, their coming-out story is one done behind closed doors, that books are not written about, that a lot of young people go through but is not heard.
 The story is not really uplifting the way it should be.
 HRC was the opposite of that.
 The HRC was just a group of people celebrating people for being born the way they were, loving themselves, feeling courageous and bold enough, or even just at a point in their journey where they could be proud of who they were and proclaim themselves out loud.

 The energy was crazy.
 It was so loving.
 You met people and instantly felt a connection.
-Speaking there, seeing my name come up as I walked on stage with people clapping for me— not because I made a play, not because I’d gotten drafted by the Cowboys or anything like that— but just because I was proud of who I was.
+Speaking there, seeing my name come up as I walked on stage with people clapping for me — not because I made a play, not because I’d gotten drafted by the Cowboys or anything like that — but just because I was proud of who I was.
 I’d claimed that and owned up to that and walked in my truth.
-I did something that was very much not my intentions.
+I did something that was very much not my intention.
 No one coached [me with], “You’re coming out and HRC’s gonna honor you"… it’s not like that to have that moment… It’s definitely been a rippling effect in my life after coming out.

 You are also known for being a man of faith.
 Did your faith buoy you before and after you came out?